rat-pac/ratpac-two/doc/users_guide/outputs.rst

     rat example_macro.mac -o output.root

 The ntuple contains flat ``TTrees`` called ``meta`` and ``output``, and optionally a tree called ``waveform``.
-The ``output`` branch contains data for each event, and is structured to hold both the "true" simulated quantities as well as the "detector" quantities, that are filled after a data aquisition processor are run.
+The ``output`` branch contains data for each event, and is structured to hold both the "true" simulated quantities as well as the "detector" quantities, that are filled after a data acquisition processor are run.
 As an example, we see in the below table that the ``output`` branch contains entries for ``mcx``, the true position of the simulated event, as well as ``triggerTime``, the time of the event trigger.
 This can lead to confusion because not all simulated events will trigger the detector.
 Importantly, if we do not run any DAQ simulation, none of the events will be saved unless ``include_untriggered_events`` is set to true.
 If you're entirely interested in studying variables generated prior to the data aquisition (e.g., particle position, number of Cherenkov photons produced, the true number of detected photoelectrons, etc.), be certain to set ``include_untriggered_events`` to true in the macro.

 If we do run the DAQ simulation, only information for the triggered events will be saved to the ``output`` branch, unless ``include_untriggered_events`` is set to true, in which case all events will be saved to the ``output`` branch.
 Furthermore, for triggered event we should expect to have differences between the simulated and detector quantities.
 For example, the ``mcPMTID`` (only filled when ``mchits`` is set true), the true set of PMTs that detected light, the ``hitPMTID`` (only filled when ``pmthits`` is set true), the set of PMTs that detected light after applying the data aquisition simulation, and the ``digitPMTID``, the set of PMTs that detected light after applying the data aquisition and waveform analysis simulations, can all be different length vectors (the ``hitPMTID`` and ``digitPMTID`` will always be a subset of ``mcPMTID``).